 Condition 4: Alignment with School Values.
 Behaviour systems should reinforce the school's stated values, not contradict them.
 A school that claims to value "curiosity" but punishes learners for asking questions is using behaviourism to teach the opposite of its stated intent.

-Behaviour hubs and schools like Michaela show different behaviour approaches.
-Clarity and consistency matter more than reward systems.
-The DfE guidance (2016) wants clear behaviour policies, fairly applied.
-They do not mandate behaviourist systems, just consistency.
+Behaviour hubs and schools like Michaela show different ways to manage actions.
+Being clear and consistent is more important than using reward systems.
+The DfE guidance (2016) asks for clear behaviour policies that staff apply fairly.
+The rules do not force schools to use behaviourist systems.
+They only ask for consistency.

 Sticker charts help learners learn new behaviours (Skinner, 1938).
 Use them briefly and consistently, then stop.
 Avoid them long-term for things learners enjoy (Deci & Ryan, 2000).
 This can harm motivation (Ryan & Deci, 2020).